b-marie/brittanyellichblog/content/posts/2024-in-review/index.md

 #### Blogs

 I have also been much more interested in finding and reading more voices from blogs of other engineers.
+It feels like we are at a turning point on the internet.
+As AI-generated content runs rampant, I am finding that I'm more interested than ever in individual content owned and hosted by real humans.

+I feel like I'm moving away from large networks like Substack or Medium in favor of individual blogs and newsletters.
+And it's a good change.

-I have been using Bluesky to find recommendations, Slack as a RSS Feed, and this repo to collect and organize the recommendations I have received over time.
-If you have a recommendation, plus submit an issue for it!
+I have been using Bluesky to find recommendations, Slack as a RSS Feed, and [this repo to collect and organize the recommendations I have received over time](https://github.com/brittanyellich/developers-who-blog).
+If you have a recommendation (even if that recommendation is yourself!) plus submit an issue for it!

 Here are a few blog posts I read this year that really stuck with me: